charlielito/resume/README.md

 * linkedin: https://www.linkedin.com/in/calvarez92/

 ### Summary
-Trilingual Machine Learning and Electronics Engineer with emphasis on Telecommunications and Process automation.
-Very interested in development of new technologies, hardware, internet of things, image processing and artificial intelligence.
+Trilingual Machine Learning and Electronics Engineer.
+Very interested in development of new technologies, hardware, internet of things, artificial intelligence, computer vision and deep learning.
+Experience creating and deploying real world solutions at scale for embbeded devices.
 Passionate for technology, science, and acquiring constantly new knowledge.
-Good at mathematics and physics, good programmer, disciplined, with skills to work under pressure and within a team.

 ### Education
 * Pontificia Universidad Javeriana Cali - Electronics Engineer diploma (2010-2016): Honorable mention with Thesis *On Orthogonal Functions for the Detection and Characterization of Defects in Infrared Nondestructive Testing of Composite Materials*